-Because of its potential and prominent proponents like Roger Ver - often referred to as the Jesus of Bitcoin - Bitcoin Cash gained mainstream traction, which also led to an increase in prices.
+Because of its prominent proponents like Roger Ver - often referred to as the Jesus of Bitcoin - Bitcoin Cash gained mainstream traction, which has helped it maintain a healthy price.

-Nevertheless, Bitcoin Cash is often undervalued.
+Nevertheless, Bitcoin Cash is often viewed by many as undervalued.
 In a way, Bitcoin often casts a shadow on Bitcoin Cash and many outside the cryptocurrency community are unaware of Bitcoin’s forks.

 Note that Bitcoin Cash underwent various forks itself, such as Bitcoin Cash ABC and Bitcoin Cash SV.

-Another undervalued coin to buy in 2021 is EOS.
+Another potentially undervalued coin to buy in 2021 is EOS.

-Though the start of EOS was impressive, with a massive advertising campaign that led to the collection of an unprecedented $185 million ETH during the first five days of their Initial Coin Offering (ICO) token sale, EOS is underrated.
+Though the start of EOS was impressive, with a massive campaign that led to the collection of an unprecedented $185 million in ETH during the first five days of their Initial Coin Offering (ICO) token sale, EOS may also be drastically underrated.